 The foundations of "Nightmare at the End of the Hall" rest firmly within the genre of psychological horror.
 Unlike slasher films or monster movies that rely on graphic violence and external threats, psychological horror aims to unsettle and disturb the viewer by tapping into their deepest fears and anxieties.
 This is achieved through the manipulation of atmosphere, suspense, and character psychology, creating a sense of unease that lingers long after the film has ended.

-Furthermore, the historical context of mental institutions plays a significant role in shaping the narrative of many psychological horror films, including "Nightmare at the End of the Hall."
+Adding to this, the historical context of mental institutions plays a significant role in shaping the narrative of many psychological horror films, including "Nightmare at the End of the Hall."
 These institutions, often shrouded in secrecy and associated with inhumane treatment, provide a fertile ground for exploring themes of power, control, and the abuse of authority.
 The isolated setting and the vulnerable state of the patients create a sense of claustrophobia and helplessness, amplifying the sense of dread.

 Trends and Latest Developments in Psychological Thrillers